VICE – PRESIDENT

 To prepare for INDIAN POLITY for any competitive exam, aspirants have to know about the Vice-President of India.
 It gives an idea of all the important topics for IAS Exam and the polity syllabus (GS-II.).
 This is an essential portion of the polity.
 As IAS aspirants, you should be thorough with the Vice-President of India.
 In this article, you can read all about the Vice-President of India for the polity and governance segments of the UPSC syllabus.
 Vice President occupies the second-highest office in the country.
 He is elected not directly by the people.
 He is elected for a tenure of 5 years.
 He can be removed from office if parliament passes a resolution.
 He is ex officio Chairman of Rajya Sabha.

 - 63 – The office of Vice President of India.

-- Office of Indian Vice President is modeled on the lines of American Vice -President.
+- Office of Indian Vice President is modelled on the lines of American Vice -President.

-- The second-highest constitutional office in India – Rank only next to the office of president in order of precedence.
+- The second-highest constitutional office in India – Rank only next to the office of PRESIDENT OF INDIA in order of precedence.

 - VP is also ex-officio chairperson of Rajya Sabha (Art.64)

 - Vice President is a member of neither Lok Sabha nor Rajya Sabha.

 - The original Constitution provided that the Vice- President would be elected by the two Houses of Parliament assembled at a joint meeting.
 This cumbersome procedure was done away by the 11th Constitutional Amendment Act of 1961.

 - First Vice President of india – Dr. S. Radhakrishnan (1952)